-With wine lovers on the hunt for esoteric vineyards to visit and spirits geeks hunting down distilleries far and wide, those who favor suds needn’t feel left out.
+With wine lovers on the hunt for esoteric vineyards to visit and spirits geeks trekking to distilleries far and wide, those who favor suds needn’t feel left out.
 In fact, beer lovers have even more reason to travel these days, with breweries popping up in the most unexpected of places.

 Notable craft beer is being made in every major city from San Diego to Boston, and chances are beer enthusiasts have a bucket list that includes stops from Miami and Maine to Belgium and Germany.
 Already been to all the usual suspects?
 Consider this list of alternatives.
-These are five domestic (and wintery) unlikely destinations that are home to some of the best suds in the States.
+These are five unlikely destinations that are home to some of the best suds in North America.

 Crafting beer in Alberta makes sense—the Western Canadian province is one of the biggest producers of barley worldwide.
 But up until a few years, most of it was exported.
 In 2013, Alberta repealed a law surrounding a brewery’s minimum production, making it possible only recently for a small-production operation to take off.
-So now things have changed, and Alberta’s craft boom has arrived.
+With regulations loosened, Alberta’s craft boom has arrived.

-Don’t miss: There are a handful of National Fine Food Beer & Spirits locations in Calgary, and many have more than 40 taps of all-Canadian craft beer, much of which is local to Alberta.
-At Tool Shed Brewing Co., toast with one of its unique ales to co-owner and operator Graham Sherman, who was one of the petitioners of Alberta’s minimum-production brewery law.
-Other ideas?
+Don’t miss: There are a handful of National Fine Food, Beer & Spirits locations in Calgary, and many have more than 40 taps of all-Canadian craft beer, much of which is local to Alberta.
+At Tool Shed Brewing Co., toast with a unique ale to co-owner and operator Graham Sherman, who was one of the petitioners of Alberta’s minimum-production brewery law.
+Need a couple other ideas?
 Check out McAllister’s barley farm in Central Alberta to see the origins of a brew (and the supplier of barley to much of North America), or head north to Edmonton for further craft beer exploration.

-After exploring the nearby wine trails and Portland’s craft beer scene (still booming after 30-plus years, consider Bend, Ore., as a fitting next stop.
-While it’s primarily a ski destination with some of the best powder and ski conditions around, Bend is also home to more than 25 breweries and has more breweries per capita than any other city in any state.
+After exploring the nearby wine trails and Portland’s craft beer scene (still booming after 30-plus years), consider Bend as a fitting next stop.
+While it’s primarily a ski destination with some of the best powder and ski conditions around, Bend is also home to more than 25 breweries and has more breweries per capita than any other city in the country.

-Don’t miss: Ten-year-old 10 Barrel Brewing serves the notable and aptly named Pray for Snow, a herbaceous, piney winter ale that’s the theme of the brewery.
-Its policy is if it snows 10 inches in a day, the brewery closes so the staff can hit the slopes.
+Don’t miss: 10 Barrel Brewing serves the notable and aptly named Pray for Snow, an herbaceous, piney winter ale that’s the theme of the brewery.
+Its policy is that if it snows 10 or more inches in a day, the brewery closes so the staff can hit the slopes.
 Also look for more than a dozen additional taps of seasonal and one-off brews.
-And over at Bend Brewing Co., the second-oldest brew pub in the area, the beer is made in the upstairs area above the pub, where fewer than 1,000 barrels are made per year.
+Over at Bend Brewing Co., the second-oldest brew pub in the area, the beer is made upstairs above the bar, where fewer than 1,000 barrels are made per year.
 The small-batch approach has paid off—Bend Brewing Co. has picked up a handful of awards for its brews, notably the Ching Ching and Wicked Medicine.

-While Brooklyn, The Bronx and Queens continue to get nods for their brews, farther north in suburban Westchester County and Hudson Valley is a growing amount of breweries, all under an hour from the city.
+While Brooklyn, The Bronx and Queens continue to get nods for their beers, farther north in suburban Westchester County and Hudson Valley, you’ll find a growing brew scene less than an hour from the city.

-Don’t miss: In just five years, Yonkers Brewing Co., set along the Hudson River in a historic barn, has made a name for itself with its Yonkers Lager, Honey Blonde (made with Hudson Valley honey) and IPA.
-More brews, including its Vanilla Stout and Pear Wi, are available for tastes at the brewery, which is open daily and conveniently located across from the Metro-North train station.
-Nearby, Peekskill Brewery, set in a four-story riverfront brewery, offers a seasonally changing roster of beers, ranging from sours and IPAs to complex stouts served in flights, along with pints and growlers.
-In the early days of New York’s history, the state was well-known for its cider production, now making a comeback.
-Brothers Alex, Ben and Kevin Covino are producing handcrafted hard ciders at Hardscrabble Cider, and the entire farm-to-bottle operation can be seen at a tour and tasting.
+Don’t miss: Open since 2015, Yonkers Brewing Co., set along the Hudson River in a historic barn, has quickly made a name for itself with its Yonkers Lager, Honey Blonde (made with Hudson Valley honey) and IPA.
+More brews, including its Vanilla Stout and Pear Wit, are available for tastes at the brewery, which is open daily and conveniently located across from the Metro-North train station.
+Nearby, Peekskill Brewery, set in a four-story riverfront building, offers a seasonally changing roster of beers, ranging from sours and IPAs to complex stouts served in flights, along with pints and growlers.
+Fancy a cider instead?
+In the early days of New York’s history, the state was well-known for its cider production, which is now making a comeback.
+Brothers Alex, Ben and Kevin Covino are producing handcrafted hard ciders at Hardscrabble Cider, and the entire farm-to-bottle operation can be seen during a tour and tasting.